 Are credit score calculations the same everywhere?

-No. Different models exist, but they almost all prioritize the same factors: payments and debt levels.
+No. Different scoring models exist, but most of them rely on the same core factors such as payment history and debt levels.